YINI-lang/YINI-spec/YINI-Specification.md

 - **Lists without Brackets** - Second notation is an optional multi-line format for better readability.

 ### List Literal (with Brackets)
-A member with a list uses the equals `=` character (as with other members), followed by zero or more values inside square brackets `[` `]`, separated by commas.
-An optional final/trailing comma `,` may be accepted for convenience.
+A member with a list is written using the equals sign `=`, followed by square brackets `[ ]` containing zero or more values separated by commas.

+Spaces, tabs, and new lines are allowed between the values.

 ```yini
 list1 = ["value1", "value2", "value3"]